-In 1986, the Midwest Roofing Contractors Association (MRCA), in conjunction with the Asphalt Roofing Manufacturers Association and the United Union of Roofers, Waterproofers and Allied Workers, developed a curriculum for training roofing workers in the safe application or torch-applied roof systems.
-This program was named the Certified Roofing Torch Applicator program, or CERTA.
+In 1986, the MRCA, in conjunction with the Asphalt Roofing Manufacturers Association and the United Union of Roofers, Waterproofers and Allied Workers, developed a curriculum for training roofing workers in the safe application or torch-applied roof systems.
+This program was named the CERTA program.